"Well, you did ask."

-What it contains is simply the sum - in no order - of my experience in both writing for theatre and then, trying to get that work on stage.
-This has been a labour of love-ish!
+What does it contain?
+The sum - in no order - of my experience in both writing for theatre and then, trying to get that work on stage.
+It has been a labour of love-ish!
 It is aimed at those who are new to writing for theatre or have a passion to try.
 I am now up to sixty-five bits of advice/observation within the book.
 I'm sure there are omissions.
 I'm sure there are things I've done that some would not dream of doing or need to.
 And there will definitely be things which may cause some to scream at the screen.
-But if what it contains helps somebody, then it has been worth the effort.
+But if what it contains helps one person, then it has been worth the effort.
 You will see that it lurches between page and performance.
 That is intentional because, the way I work, they are inseparable.
+PS: And if you can get through what the book contains, number 61 is a biggie for me.

-- having written your first sentence, you will have achieved far more than most
+Having written your first sentence, you will have achieved far more than most.

 PS: if you wish to use any of this or would like a copy of it, just get in touch.
 The provision of a credit is usually enough depending on the specific usage.
-Apart from the small matter of copyright, it’s just nice to be asked first ... (last updated 07/10/2025).
+Apart from the small matter of copyright, it’s just nice to be asked first ... (last updated 10/10/2025).

 Latest News